environmental-bioinformatics-master/Lab-Python/README.md

 ```
 Now, let's just take a quick look at the contents of this program.
 Note that the *shebang* at the top of this script is different from the one used by bash.
 Here we are specifying that this program should be run with python 3.

-> As an aside, python recently went through a major transition changing from `python 2.7` to `python 3`.
+> As an aside, python recently (ish) went through a major transition changing from `python 2.7` to `python 3`.
 While you may run into some program written in `2.7` you should try to do all of your analyses in `3`.
 To figure out which version you are running type `python --version` or `which python`.

 ### Jupyter notebooks
 For the rest of this class we will be running all of our code in `jupyter notebooks`.
 The main reason that I like working within in `jupyter notebooks` is that they are *interactive* and *easily readable*.
 Notably, code and output graphics or answers are tightly linked together rather like a laboratory notebook.